 Like I said earlier, solid evolutionary changes … but not revolutionary.
-In fact, Glock might have just reached the pinnacle with their Gen5s, as these changes have been what the general public and law enforcement community have been clamoring for.
+In fact, Glock might have just reached the pinnacle with their Gen5 line.
+These changes have been what the general public and law enforcement community have been clamoring for.

 If you already have a Gen4 G17 or G19 and are happy with it, I wouldn’t necessarily trade it in for a new Gen5.
 If you are shopping for a G17 or G19, then the Gen5 is the way to go.
 Hopefully at this year’s SHOT Show, Glock will be unveiling more Glock models that will be receiving the Gen5 treatment.